128technology/docs/docs/intro_installation_installer.md

 ---
-title: Installing 128T
+title: Manually Installing the 128T
-sidebar_label: Installing 128T
+sidebar_label: Manually Installing the 128T
 ---
+This section describes the manual installation process for the 128T.
+For automated installation see Installing from the OTP ISO, or Installing from the Bootable ISO.

 ## Install Using 128T-installer